FMI logo

 Dependent on the FMU format and the XCP slave implementation inside the FMU, dealing with memory addresses of variables in the A2L file differs.

-If the FMU is in binary format, i.e., it is shipped with a shared library, the FMU exporter must provide values for the ECU addresses inside the A2L file and the XCP slave inside the FMU is responsible for resolving the physical addresses from the address field values.
+If the FMU is in binary format, that is, it is shipped with a shared library, the FMU exporter must provide values for the ECU addresses inside the A2L file, and the XCP slave inside the FMU is responsible for resolving the physical addresses from the address field values.
 [These address field values can be either real addresses or fixed target-independent indices that are used by the XCP slave implementation for getting variables during runtime.]

-If the FMU is only shipped with source code, it is not possible to determine the memory addresses before building the binary, i.e., real addresses cannot be provided by the exporter in the A2L file.
+If the FMU is only shipped with source code, the memory addresses cannot be determined before building the binary, so the exporter cannot provide real addresses in the A2L file.
 In this case the address field values in the A2L file must be either fixed target-independent indices, which allow the FMU to resolve the addresses at runtime, or the A2L file only contains linker symbol links (SYMBOL_LINK).
 In the latter case, the importer or an external A2L tool is responsible for determining the actual variable addresses from the symbol links.
 These addresses must be relative to the base address of the built FMU binary.
 Refer to the ASAM MCD-2 MC standard for more information on symbol links and automatic address update.

 5. External XCP Service

-An FMU might support XCP but does not bring along its own XCP slave implementation (attribute containsXcpService = false in the fmi-ls-manifest.xml file).
+An FMU might support XCP but does not bring along its own XCP slave implementation (attribute containsXCPService = false in the corresponding Interface element of the fmi-ls-manifest.xml file).
 In this case the FMU importer must provide its own implementation of an XCP slave.

 Although the XCP behavior for an internal and an external service is the same from the perspective of the MCD tool (XCP master), the operation of the external XCP service differs from the internal one in some points that are described in this chapter.